 This curriculum prepares individuals for career opportunities in health and fitness promotion and education programs in hospitals, sports medicine centers, wellness clinics, universities, and rehabilitation facilities.
 Students are also prepared for advanced degree programs in the health professions, basic biology fields, medicine, or other health-related fields.
 Students must earn a grade of C (2.0) or better in every required course.
 Successful completion of early and prerequisite courses is required before advancing to sequenced and higher-level coursework.
 All required courses must be completed before enrolling in KIN 650A, Internship in Exercise Science.
 Interested students should consult with the option coordinator, Timothy J. Quinn.

 Students in exercise science complete the series of KIN 736, Fitness and Graded Exercise Testing; KIN 737, Exercise Prescription & Leadership in Healthy & Special Populations; and KIN 650A, Internship in Exercise Science; as capstone courses for the major.
-These courses give the students practical experience in evaluating health and fitness and prescribing exercise to a wide range of clients.
-Specifically, students assess a number of disease risk factors, including blood pressure, blood chemistry, and body composition measures; perform maximal graded exercise tests complete with electrocardiogram monitoring, as well as measure strength and flexibility.
-Students ultimately develop individualized exercises prescriptions for their clients and work with them one-on-one to improve their health and fitness.
-The internship experience is an off-campus, 10-week, 40 hours per week, full-time experience and can only be taken after ALL University and departmental courses are completed.
+These courses give students practical experience in evaluating health and fitness and prescribing exercise to a wide range of clients.
+Specifically, students assess a number of disease risk factors, including blood pressure, blood chemistry, and body composition measures, and perform maximal graded exercise tests complete with electrocardiogram monitoring, as well as measure strength and flexibility.
+Students ultimately develop individualized exercise prescriptions for their clients and work with them one-on-one to improve their health and fitness.
+The internship experience is an off-campus, 10-week, 40-hours per week, full-time experience and can only be taken after ALL University and departmental courses are completed.
 Typically, this is taken during the summer after the student’s senior spring academic term.

 |KIN||585||Emergency First Responder||4|

 |KIN||621||Exercise Laboratory Techniques||4|